joshbeard/docker-hub-tag-delete/README.md

 ### Tag List

 A source for tags and their deletion dates must be provided.
-This may be provided in a coupld of ways ways - a JSON file and/or a Markdown table.
+This may be provided in a coupld of ways - a JSON file and/or a Markdown table.

 #### Tag List: JSON File